justanotherdot/hedgehog/docs/api-guide.md

 # Hedgehog API Guide

-This guide covers the key features of the Hedgehog property-based testing library for Rust, focusing on distribution shaping and variable name tracking.
+This guide covers the key features of the Hedgehog property-based testing library for Rust, focusing on distribution shaping, variable name tracking, and derive macros.

 ## Quick Start